How to Leverage an fTLD Domain:

 Encryption of Web, Mail and Other Service Ports

-As an example, in the case of electronic mail, one approach for meeting this requirement is to implement STARTTLS.
-STARTTLS is an open protocol that improves upon plaintext protocols such as email and file transfer.
-Essentially, STARTTLS provides a way to upgrade older plaintext protocols to an encrypted, TLSbased connection.
-The advantage of STARTTLS is that it is an open standard and extensions are provided for email (in RFC 2595 and RFC 3207), instant messaging and presence (in RFC 6120), and directory services (in RFC 2830).
+As an example, in the case of electronic mail, one approach for meeting this requirement (typically for legacy systems) is to implement implicit encryption via STARTTLS.
+STARTTLS is a protocol level command that improves upon plaintext protocols such as email and file transfer.
+Essentially, STARTTLS provides a way to upgrade plaintext communications to an encrypted, TLS-based connection.
+The advantage of STARTTLS is that legacy services like email (in RFC 2595 and RFC 3207), instant messaging (in RFC 6120), and directory services (in RFC 2830) are supported.

-Today most mainstream providers of services—especially email and file transfer—employ STARTTLS as the alternative to these legacy approaches.
+Today most mainstream providers of services—especially email and file transfer—employ clear text (unencrypted) communication only as a legacy approach.
 For instance, Google has a real-time report on email encryption available at: google.com/transparencyreport/saferemail/

-Commercial software supporting these internet services widely supports STARTTLS.
+Commercial software supporting these internet services widely support both implicit and explicit TLS implementations.
 As an example, Microsoft Exchange uses a feature called Opportunistic TLS that enables TLS by default for the server.
 This enables any sending system to encrypt the inbound SMTP session to Exchange.
 By default, Exchange 2013 also attempts TLS for all remote connections.

 Traffic should be encrypted as the default option.
 Services in an fTLD Domain should always attempt to have transmission encrypted.
 The only case where defaulting back to plaintext for transmission is in extraordinary cases: for instance, sending emails to legacy domains.
-STARTTLS should always be attempted, but some connections will not support TLS.
-However, since all modern browsers support strong encryption, there should not be a fallback for HTTP connections.
+In those cases STARTTLS should always be attempted before falling back to clear text.
+It should be noted email is not analogous to web traffic.
+All modern browsers support strong encryption; web servers should never downgrade to an unencrypted HTTP connection.

 Even sophisticated users can be fooled by fake messages.
 And large providers of mail services have to make very difficult choices about which messages to deliver and which ones they should not.
 DMARC is a technical specification, using the DNS and mail servers, to attempt to deal with some of these issues.
 The goal is to help email senders and receivers work to reduce the number of phishing attacks and other malicious email-borne activities.